xander2508/Notes/5. Standard Information/Operating Systems/Windows/Active Directory/Group Policy.md

 When a new GPO is created, the settings are not automatically applied right away.
 Windows performs periodic Group Policy updates, which by default is done every 90 minutes with a randomized offset of +/- 30 minutes for users and computers.
 The period is only 5 minutes for domain controllers to update by default.
 When a new GPO is created and linked, it could take up to 2 hours (120 minutes) until the settings take effect.
 This random offset of +/- 30 minutes is set to avoid overwhelming domain controllers by having all clients request Group Policy from the domain controller simultaneously.

+We can modify the refresh interval via Group Policy by clicking on `Computer Configuration --> Policies --> Administrative Templates --> System --> Group Policy` and selecting `Set Group Policy refresh interval for computers`.
+While it can be changed, it should not be set to occur too often, or it could cause network congestion leading to replication issues.

+## Security Considerations of GPOs

+These attacks may include adding additional rights to a user account that we control, adding a local administrator to a host, or creating an immediate scheduled task to run a malicious command such as modifying group membership, adding a new admin account, establishing a reverse shell connection, or even installing targeted malware throughout a domain.

+These attacks typically happen when a user has the rights required to modify a GPO that applies to an OU that contains either a user account that we control or a computer.